Note: If you are on our email list, you receive updates for our activities and events.

 Dervish Healing Circle

-Where: To participate in this remote meeting, contact Lakshmi at 4kaups@gmail.com
+Where: To participate in this remote meeting, contact Noori at JamesBuschmann@gmail.com

 Those drawn to the healing process, be it physical, mental/emotional or spiritual healing, gather weekly to enhance this attunement and share in an absent healing service given by Hazrat Inayat Khan.